-- Instead of working to digest the food and absorb the nutrients to create energy, your body is expending energy to regulate your temperature.
+- Instead of working to digest the food and absorb the nutrients to create energy, your body expends energy to regulate your temperature.
 This can lead to water loss.

-- Drinking cold water after a meal creates excess mucus in your body, which can lead to a decrease in immune system function, making it easier to catch colds and illnesses.
+- Drinking cold water after a meal creates excess mucus in your body, which can lead to a decrease in the immune system function, making it easier to catch cold and other illnesses.

-- If you eat food while drinking cold beverages or immediately after, the water temperature solidifies fats from the foods we’ve just eaten and the body in turn finds it hard to digest the unwanted fats from our bodies.
+- If you eat food while drinking cold beverages or immediately after, the water temperature solidifies fats from the foods you’ve just eaten, and the body in turn finds it hard to digest the unwanted fats from your body.

-Some people say that drinking ice water is beneficial because it burns more calories.
-I argue that we do not want to make our digestive system have to work harder; we want to makes things as easy on it as we can.
+Some are of the opinion that drinking ice water is beneficial because it burns more calories.
+I argue that we do not want to make our digestive system work harder; we should make things easy for the digestive system.
 There are many other ways to burn calories!

-Here are some benefits to drinking water that is room temperature or warmer.
+Here are some benefits of drinking room temperature/warmer water:

-- Your bowels move better (warm water with lemon in the morning is great for this!)
+- Your bowel movement is better (warm water with lemon in the morning is great for this).

-- It purifies your blood and increases your bodies natural detoxification processes via your skin, kidneys and lymphatic system
+- This purifies your blood and increases your body’s natural detoxification processes via your skin, kidneys, and lymphatic system.

-Once you get into the habit of drinking water at room temperature or warm, you will notice a dramatic improvement in your digestion and the way your body feels while eating and after the meal.
-Some people have also reported reduction in sugar cravings.
+Once you get into the habit of drinking water at room temperature or warmer, you will notice a dramatic improvement in your digestion and the way your body feels while eating and after the meal.
+Some have also reported reduction in sugar cravings.